circonus-labs/nad/README.md

 ## <a name="statsd_group">Group metrics</a>

 The nad-statsd module can bifurcate metrics - sending some metrics to NAD (host) and some to a group check (intended to be used by multiple hosts - e.g. a group of web servers).
 If the `--group` parameter is provided to COSI when the system is registered, it will create a group check (or use the existing group check if one has already been created from another system registration with the same `--group`).
-Any additional systems which use the same `--group` parameter when COSI registers them will also send group metrics to the same group check.
+Additional systems which use the same `--group` parameter when COSI registers them will also send group metrics to the same group check.
 This allows application metrics to go to either the host, the group, or both - providing more flexibility in viewing, aggregating and analytics.
 If an HTTPTrap group check is manually created using the UI, set  `group_check_id` in the nad-statsd configuration file.
 Additionally, if an HTTPTrap check is created manually it **must** have *asynchronous* set to **disabled**, in the Advanced Configuration section, in order for metrics submitted by systems in the group to be handled correctly.

 ### `host_key` and `group_key`